June 21st, First Day of Summer

-She nodded lightly as she trudged up the path to the cabin.
+She gave a curt nod and trudged up the path to the cabin.

 Tom stomped behind them with a huff.
-“Seriously!
-You’re gonna to feed her?”
+“Are you freakin’ serious?
+You’re gonna feed her?”

 As I write Fatal Vow – Marnie Reilly Mysteries #3, I conjure up the sounds of summer in my memory – crickets, tree toads and birds calling for rain, mosquitos buzzing my ear as I fall asleep, and the sound of rain on the roof just outside my bedroom window.
 I also remember the humidity – the hot and sticky days of summer, when the only relief came from a breeze off of the river.
 The sights and sounds of my childhood summers will all be present in Fatal Vow – the train whistle from across the river in Canada, lightning bugs blinking in the distance, a thunderstorm brewing, the Big Dipper sparkling in the night sky, the sound of ships chugging up and down the St. Lawrence, and the lap of ship waves slapping the shore.